ampproject/amphtml/extensions/amp-embedly-card/amp-embedly-card.md

 ##### data-card-via

 Specifies the via content in the card.
 This is a a great way to do attribution.
 This is an optional attribute.

 ##### data-card-theme

 Allows settings the `dark` theme which changes the background color of the main card container.
 Use `dark` to set this theme.
 For dark backgrounds it's better to specify this.
 The default is `light`, which sets no background color of the main card container.

-### data-card-embed
+##### data-card-embed

-URL to a video or rich media.
+The URL to a video or rich media.
 Use with static embeds like articles, instead of using the static page content in the card, the card will embed the video or rich media.

 ##### data-card-image

-URL to an image.
+The URL to an image.
 Specifies which image to use in article cards when `data-url` points to an article.
-Not all image URL's are supported, if the image is not loaded, try a different image or domain.
+Not all image URLs are supported, if the image is not loaded, try a different image or domain.

 ##### data-card-controls